 So why do composts make the best homemade fertilizers for a Fiddle Leaf Fig?
 That’s because they come with rich macrobial life extremely beneficial to plant healthy growth.
 However, there is a shortcoming to it.
 Homemade fertilizer rarely contains all the micro and macronutrients plants need.
 So you may want to consider going for a synthetic one instead.

 Any chemical or natural fertilizer will have a certain NPK (nitrogen, phosphorus, potassium) ratio.
 Best Fiddle Leaf Fig fertilizers have a 3-1-2 NPK ratio.
 This is pretty easy to check with commercial fertilizers but is not a given when it comes to homemade fertilizers.
 The nutrient content of compost and manure varies greatly.
 It rarely has an appropriate balance to supply your plants with all they need.
 If you need or want to fertilize your houseplants, it’s best if you use a non-homemade fertilizer.
-Choose one that provides all the nutrients and all 16 minerals your foliage plants require, such as Dyna Gro.
+Choose one that has a good N-P-K ratio, such as the Sill fertilizer, which has a ratio of 9-3-6.

 Are Coffee Grounds Good For Fiddle Leaf Fig?

-Yes, coffee grounds are good for Fiddle Leaf Fig. However, this is only true if the plant is nutrient deficient in nitrogen.
+Yes, coffee grounds are good for Fiddle Leaf Fig, but only if they are composted first.
+However, this is only true if the plant is nutrient deficient in nitrogen.
 Here are some benefits of coffee grounds: